What is Alimony?

 In California, spouses can request temporary alimony, permanent alimony, or both.

-Can I Get Temporary Spousal Support While My Case is Pending?
+Can I Get a Temporary Spousal Support While My Case is Pending?

 Spousal support in Los Angeles is often awarded at an Order to Show Cause on a temporary basis, where one spouse is unemployed or earning significantly less than the other spouse.
 The Superior Courts of Orange and Los Angeles Counties have adopted a spousal support guideline for use in setting temporary spousal support.
 This guideline requires that the husband’s spousal support is 40% of his net monthly income, reduced by one-half of the wife’s net monthly income.